 For over fifty years, as a movement artist, researcher, educator and therapist, Bonnie Bainbridge Cohen has been working with movement, touch and the body-mind relationship.
 An innovator and leader in developing the Body-Mind Centering® approach, her work has influenced the fields of bodywork, movement, dance, yoga, body psychotherapy, childhood education and many other body-mind disciplines.
 In 1973, she founded The School for Body-Mind Centering®.
-She is the author of the book, Sensing, Feeling and Action and currently has eight DVDs: The Fluid System, The Endocrine System, The Organ System, The Nervous System, three on the skeletal system: The Lower Limbs, The Upper Limbs, and The Axial Skeleton, and Four Special Children, and is featured in the following DVDs: The Origins of Movement: The Embodiment of Early Embryological Development and Dance and Body-Mind Centering.
+She is the author of the books, Sensing, Feeling and Action and The Mechanics of Vocal Expression and currently has ten DVDs: The Ligamentous System, The Fluid System, The Endocrine System, The Organ System, The Nervous System, three on the skeletal system: The Lower Limbs, The Upper Limbs, and The Axial Skeleton, Embodiment and Expression for Musicians and Singers, and Four Special Children, and is featured in the following DVDs: The Origins of Movement: The Embodiment of Early Embryological Development and Dance and Body-Mind Centering.
 She is currently working on a number of other books and DVDs.

 Bonnie began her research in movement therapy and anatomy in 1958 and has an extensive background in movement, including various dance styles, dance therapy, bodywork, martial arts, yoga and voice.
 She has a B.S. in Occupational Therapy from The Ohio State University, where she also studied dance.
 Bonnie was certified as a Neurodevelopmental Therapist by Dr. and Mrs. Bobath in England, as a Laban Movement Analyst by the Laban/Bartenieff Institute of Movement Studies and a Kestenberg Movement Profiler by Dr. Judith Kestenberg in New York.
 Her other teachers have included Erick Hawkins in dance; Marian Chace in dance therapy; Andre Bernard and Barbara Clark in Neuromuscular Re-education; Yogi Ramira in yoga, Warren Lamb in Action Profiling, Haruchi Noguchi in Japan, founder of Katsugen Undo, a method of training the involuntary nervous system; Drs.
 John Upledger and Richard McDonald in Craniosacral Therapy; Dr. Fritz Smith in Zero Balancing; and Frank Lowen in Visceral Manipulation.